-In the restaurant industry, your business is only as good as it's employees.
+In the restaurant industry, your business is only as good as it's management.
 If you aren't hiring the right staff, your restaurant is destined for failure.
-That's why it's imporant to have a hiring strategy in place before you begin looking for potential candidates.
+That's why it's important to have a hiring strategy in place before you even start putting together a job description and begin looking for potential candidates.

 Here are 9 tips to keep in mind when trying to hire the right staff for your restaurant.